-• Getting Started covers setting up for the lessons, introduces the concept of the catalog file, and outlines the additional resources that students should be encouraged to use to find help, information, and inspiration.
+• Getting Started covers setting up for the lessons, introduces the concept of the catalog file, and outlines the additional resources that students should be encouraged to use in order to find help, information, and inspiration.

-Students begin by copying the image files to be used in the exercises from the application CD into a lessons folder, then create a library folder and catalog file that will be used through all ten lessons.
+Students begin by creating an account at Peachpit.com and downloading the sample image files to be used in the exercises, and then go on to create a library folder and catalog file that will be used through all eleven lessons.